drivet/website-11ty/src/posts/feed/2022/fifteen-years.md

 So what does the future look like for this vanity project I call my home on the web?
-Probably much like it does now, I suspect, aside from the occasional face lift.
+Probably much like it does now, I suspect, aside from the occasional (amateurish) face lift.
 I imagine I'll be posting random stuff online for as long as there's a web to post to.

 Call it pride, but this space will likely always be around in some form or another.
 At this point, it's become a part of my identity - part of how I